A Silent Voice (manga): Plot

-In sixth grade, Shoya Ishida leads the class in bullying Shouko Nishimiya, a classmate who is new to the school and is deaf.
-When Shoya’s actions are finally condemned by the principal, all of his friends and teachers turn against him, socially isolating him well into high school to the point that he eventually considers suicide, which he believes would absolve him of his bad deeds.
+In sixth grade, Shoya Ishida leads the class in bullying Shouko Nishimiya, a prelingually deaf classmate who is new to the school.
+When Shoya's actions are finally condemned by the principal, all of his friends and teachers turn against him, socially isolating him well into high school to the point that he eventually considers suicide, which he believes would absolve him of his bad deeds.
+He was going to kill himself on April 15 but stopped since he swore not to.
+Shoya tried to end it all to make himself feel better thinking it wouldn't affect the people around him.
 To make amends, he reunites with Shouko, who is still lonely due to her shyness.
-Realizing that both are suffering due to his past sins, Shoya sets out on a path of redemption by trying to reconnect Shouko with their old classmates that Shouko never had the chance to befriend back then, including Shoya's former comrade, Naoka Ueno, who holds a grudge against Shouko for "causing" Shoya’s isolation; Miki Kawai, their narcissistic former class president; and Miyoko Sahara, a kind girl who was the only one attempting to befriend Shouko years before.
+Realizing that both are suffering due to his past sins, Shoya sets out on a path of redemption by trying to reconnect Shouko with their old classmates that Shouko never had the chance to befriend back then, including Shoya's former comrade, Naoka Ueno, who holds a grudge against Shouko for "causing" Shoya's isolation; Miki Kawai, their narcissistic former class president; and Miyoko Sahara, a kind girl who was the only one attempting to befriend Shouko years before.
 They also make new friends in Tomohiro Nagatsuka, a similarly friendless fat boy who owes Shoya; and Satoshi Mashiba, Miki's crush.

 The seven begin to work together when Tomohiro's plan to create a film for a competition, which he plans to only include Shoya and himself, attracts the attention of Naoka, Miki, Tomohiro, and Satoshi, with Shoya additionally inviting Shouko to join the project.
 Throughout the filming, the seven face their personal challenges and conflicts.
 Shouko eventually tries to confess her love to Shoya, but it does not get through to him and ends up in a misunderstanding.
 The group also has a falling out when Shoya tries to isolate himself again by insulting the crew, leading to Shouko feeling sorry for him.
 As she believes she is the sole reason for the parting of the group, Shouko attempts to kill herself and is rescued by Shoya, who gets badly hurt in the process, falling into a coma.
 This impacts the other six of the group as they start to resolve their problems while suspending the project until Shoya awakens.
 Once he recovers, Shoya reconciles with his film crew and finally completes the film, which, while a failure, has greatly helped him and his friends.

 A year after their high school graduation and their subsequent parting ways, the seven reunite for the Coming of Age Day.
 By then, Shoya has stopped ignoring the people around him and now has a lot of friends.
 At the end of the Age Day, Shoya and Shouko are seen going into their elementary school reunion together holding hands so that Shouko will feel less nervous.